With children in England back in the classroom, teachers face the massive task of making up for months of missed learning.

 Large-scale repetition would create "a log-jam in the system" and have huge knock-on effects on funding for universities.

-The Education Endowment Foundation (EEF) estimates it would cost £6,000 per pupil per year in England.
+The EEF estimates it would cost £6,000 per pupil per year in England.

 And pupils who repeat a year make an average of four months' less academic progress than those at a similar level who continue on to the next school year, research suggests.